The Ipikai Poetry Journal is published four times a year. At least, that’s the idea ;-).

 - Submission is free.

 - There is no remuneration for published poems.
-All published poets will be entered for the annual US$500 Phillip Zhuwao Prize for Poetry which will be announced at the beginning of each year.
+All published poets will be entered for the annual Phillip Zhuwao Prize for Poetry which will be announced at the beginning of each year.
+See below for more information about the prize.

 How to Submit